Learning from Heterogeneity: A Dynamic Learning Framework for Hypergraphs: Experiment

 \subsubsection{Baseline Models and Configurations}

 We compare with some state-of-the-art baselines, each of which reports promising results in the classification task.
-Although these baselines share the same goal of learning the representation of the graph, they are originally designed to fulfil graph learning on different graph data, including homogeneous pairwise graph learning, pairwise heterogeneous graph learning, and hypergraph learning. \begin{itemize} \item \textbf{GCN}~\cite{GCN} is a graph convolutional network designed specifically for homogeneous pairwise graph learning.
+Although these baselines share the same goal of learning the representation of the graph, they were originally designed to fulfil graph learning on different graph data, including homogeneous pairwise graph learning, pairwise heterogeneous graph learning, and hypergraph learning. \begin{itemize} \item \textbf{GCN}~\cite{GCN} is a graph convolutional network designed specifically for homogeneous pairwise graph learning.
 The depth of the layer in GCN is set to 2. \item \textbf{GAT}~\cite{GAT} is the first work that introduces the attention mechanism in homogeneous graph learning.
 It enables the weighted message aggregations from neighbour nodes.
 The number of attention heads is set to 3. \item \textbf{GraphSAGE}~\cite{hamilton2018inductive} designs a sampling approach when aggregating messages from neighbour nodes.
 It also supports different aggregation functions.
 The sample window of GraphSAGE is set to 10. \item \textbf{GraphSAINT}~\cite{zeng2020graphsaint} splits nodes and edges from a bigger graph into a number of subgraphs, on which the GCN is applied for node representation learning.
 We adopt the node sampling strategy for GraphSAINT and use 8000 as the node budget and 25 as the number of subgraphs. \item \textbf{HAN}~\cite{WangWWW19} uses attention techniques on heterogeneous graph learning, in which the node embeddings are updated through manually designed meta-paths.
 The number of attention heads is set to 8. \item \textbf{HGT}~\cite{HuWWW20} designs type-specific attention layers, assigning different trainable parameters to each node and edge type.
 For the best performance of HGT, the number of attention heads is set to 8. \item \textbf{R-HGNN}~\cite{YuTKDE22} proposes a relation-aware model to learn the semantic representation of edges while discerning the node representations with respect to different relation types.
 It is designed to learn heterogeneous graph representations.
 The depth of the layer in R-HGNN is set to 2. \item \textbf{PC-HGN}~\cite{PC-HGN} employs a sampling-based convolution.
 It designs an efficient cross-relation convolution that allows message aggregations of a node from different connected relation types simultaneously.
 We set the number of kernels to 64 and pooling size to 2 as the best performance reported. \item \textbf{HL}~\cite{HL} uses the hypergraphs to represent complex relationships among the objects, where where attribute values are regarded as hyperedges.
 The value of the regularization factor is set to 0.1. \item \textbf{HGNN}~\cite{FengAAAI19} performs convolution with a hypergraph Laplacian, which is further approximated by truncated Chebyshev polynomials to handle the data correlation during representation learning.
 The number of neighbors for generating hyperedges is set to 10. \item \textbf{HGNN+}~\cite{GaoTPAMI23} utilizes the multi-modal/multi-type correlation from each modality/type, and conducts hypergraph convolution in the spatial domain to learn a general data representation for various task.
-The value of $k$ for selecting $k$-hop neighbors to generate hyperedges is set to 1. \end{itemize}
+The value of $k$ for selecting $k$-hop neighbors to generate hyperedges is set to 1. \item \textbf{DHGNN}~\cite{Jiangijcai2019} utilizes the \textit{k}-NN method and \textit{k}-means clustering to dynamically construct the hypergraph, from which the hypergraph convolution is conducted for node representation learning.
+The number of clusters and nearest neighbors is set to 64. \end{itemize}